STOP = Stop Taxes On Property

 Government can be made more efficient by assigning specific non-duplicating services to local, county, state or federal government; and a tax to pay for each level of government.
 No duplication in services will save tax dollars or provide more needed services.

-Waste occurs when towns, cities, counties, school districts, state and various departments provide police protection, snow removal, social services, nursing care, psychiatric help, etc. By assigning each level of government, agency, and department specific non-duplicating duties and a tax to pay for each level, this Plan will end all duplication and waste in administration and delivery of services and thus further reduce taxes – or more services could be provided by any waste savings.
+Waste occurs when towns, cities, counties, school districts, state and various departments provide police protection, snow removal, social services, nursing care, psychiatric help, etc. By assigning each level of government, agency, and department specific non-duplicating duties and a tax to pay for each level, this Plan will end all duplication and waste in administration and delivery of services and thus further reduce taxes.

 WHAT YOU CAN DO TO SHARE THE FAIR TAX PLAN